BSc (Hons) Nursing (Children's) with NMC Registration

 - Duration: Three Years

-If you are an empathetic, kind and caring person, who wants a rewarding career, then children’s nursing could be for you.
+If you are an empathetic, kind and caring person looking for a rewarding career, then children’s nursing could be for you.
+You’ll learn from our experienced lecturers and technicians using state-of-the-art simulation facilities, coupled with time out on clinical placement.

 I benefitted because nearly all our lecturers were nurses.
 I thought it would only be a few, but it was great having nearly all of our lectures being delivered by nurses who had been there and done it.
 It was a great help and support throughout my degree.Joe Rouse